-- 1. The purpose of this paper is to: - 1.1 explain our view on the issues with the Transpower incremental rolling incentive scheme input methodology (Transpower IRIS IM);3 - 1.2 explain our proposed solutions to these problems; - in doing so, explain our draft decision to make changes to the Transpower IRIS IM as a result of the IM review; and - 1.4 invite submissions on the above. - 2.
+- 1. The purpose of this paper is to: - 1.1 explain our view on the issues with the Transpower incremental rolling incentive scheme input methodology (Transpower IRIS IM); - 1.2 explain our solutions to these problems; and - in doing so, explain our final decision to make changes to the Transpower IRIS IM as a result of the IM review. - 2.
 This chapter sets out how this paper fits into the IM review and provides an overview and background on the Transpower IRIS.